chrisauinmotion/DigiLib/README.md

 | └── \_landing.scss

 **3. SRC** - In this project I used React and Redux.
-The actions and reducers folders pertain to Redux and the components and containers folders as well as the index.js file on the same level are the project's React fils.
+The actions and reducers folders pertain to Redux and the components and containers folders as well as the index.js file on the same level are the project's React files.
 For this project I attempted to use the container component pattern.
 For details on this React development pattern please reference the following article, https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0.

 | ├── actions